New rational cubic fourfolds arising from Cremona transformations: Birational involution on the Veronese locus

 \subsection{Actions on the loci of rational cubic fourfolds}

-In this section, we analyze how $\sigma_V$ acts on the codimension one loci in $\cC_{20}$ that are known to parametrize rational cubic fourfolds, and prove that new rational cubic fourfolds arise this way.
+In this section, we analyze how $\sigma_V$ acts on the codimension $1$ loci in $\cC_{20}$ that are known to parametrize rational cubic fourfolds, and prove that new rational cubic fourfolds arise this way.
 The main results of this section are Theorems~\ref{thm:newRationalCubics_details} and \ref{thm:rationalbiggerdisc}.
+In the following, we use the notation $\cC_{d_1,d_2}^{e}$ to denote the component of the intersection $\cC_{d_1}\cap\cC_{d_2}$ such that for a very general $X\in\cC_{d_1,d_2}^{e}$, the Gram matrix of $A(X)$ is $3\times3$ of determinant $e$.

-\begin{thm} For each $d = 26, 38, 42$, the birational involution $\sigma_V$ maps a component of $\cC_{20}\cap\cC_d$ birationally onto a component of $\overline{\cC_{20}}\cap\cC_{d'}$ where $d'$ cannot be in the list
+\begin{thm} For each $d = 26, 38, 42$, the birational involution $\sigma_V$ maps a component of $\cC_{20}\cap\cC_d$ birationally onto a component of $\overline{\cC_{20}}\cap\cC_{d'}$, where $d'$ cannot be in the list

 The three components appear as three distinct irreducible divisors $\cC_{20,26}^{173}$, $\cC_{20,38}^{237}$, and $\cC_{20,42}^{277}$ in $\cC_{20}$ whose images under $\sigma_V$ are: